 - Digital Doors Open

 Join the Ontario Heritage Trust, Doors Open Ontario and its many partners throughout 2020 on a virtual journey across the province as we open Ontario’s doors – online!

 The Trust has compiled a list of Ontario museums available for digital tours, which we have reproduced with their permission

-▶ Opera in Concert: Voicebox Live Subscribe to the Opera in Concert Youtube channel for replay performances from their repertoire
+▶ Opera in Concert: Voicebox Live: Subscribe to the Opera in Concert Youtube channel for replay performances from their repertoire

-▶ Outside Looking in - Replay
+▶ Outside Looking in - Showcase

 Live streamed music and concerts presented by young Latinx entrepreneurs